Speakers

 Nikiko Masumoto (she/her) is an organic farmer, memory keeper, and artist.
 She is Yonsei, a fourth generation Japanese American, and gets to touch the same soil her great-grandparents worked in California where Masumoto Family Farm grows organic nectarines, apricots, peaches and grapes for raisins.
 Her most cherished value is courage and most important practice is listening.

-Artist John Potter was raised on and off the Lac du Flambeau Ojibwe Indian Reservation in northern Wisconsin where he grew up with an abiding love for the Natural World.
-Of his work, Potter says, “When I step outside to paint, my intent is to observe and to borrow from Nature, in order to orchestrate a moment of light, color, and my own emotional and intellectual responses to these on canvas.”
-Potter's recent painting of the release of a small herd of around 40 bison into their Blackfeet homeland in July, 2023 will be the signature image of the Festival.
+Artist John Potter was raised in two vastly different worlds: the Chicago area, and the Lac du Flambeau Ojibwe Reservation in northern Wisconsin, where he grew up with a deep love for the forests and lakes of his home, as well as the stories and lifeways of his Ojibwe Elders.
+He eventually went on to receive degrees in Illustration and Painting from Utah State University, and has been making his living as an artist for over 40 years.
+Potter's recent painting of the release of a small herd of around 40 bison into their Blackfeet homeland in July, 2023 is the signature image of the Festival.